mciepielewski/garmin-running-importer/README.md

 **`HTTP 429 Too Many Requests`**
 Garmin rate-limited your session.
 Wait 15–30 minutes and try again.
 This usually happens after repeated failed login attempts from external tools (not from this script).

+**Workout uploads but shows `NaN:NaN /km` pace**
+You may be running an older version of the script.
+The `targetValueOne`/`targetValueTwo` fields must be at the step level, not nested inside `targetType`.
+Pull the latest version.

 **Build error: "Unknown step type"**
 A step in your plan uses a `type` that isn't supported.
 Valid values: `easy`, `tempo`, `intervals`, `strides`, `recovery`.